 Sites of Importance for Nature Conservation

 Places in Tower Hamlets which are valuable for wildlife and provide local people with access to nature have been identified as Sites of Importance for Nature Conservation (SINCs).
-These receive protection from development under policies in the Council's Local Plan, and are shown on the Adopted Policies Map.
-SINCs in Tower Hamlets were reviewed in 2016.
+These receive protection from development under policies in the Council's Local Plan, and are shown on the Policies Map.
+SINCs in Tower Hamlets were last reviewed in 2016, and the results of this review were adopted in the Local Plan in 2020.
 You can download a list and map of SINCs and the citations which describe why each site is important, as well as a report on the 2016 review.
+The map is slightly out of date and will be replaced shortly.
+The current SINC boundaries are shown on the Policies Map on the Local Plan web page.

 Tower Hamlets Wildlife Survey